Feature Photo: Sterling Munksgard / Shutterstock.com

-Judy Collins was born in Seattle Washington in 1939.
+Judy Collins was born in Seattle, Washington, in 1939.
 She eventually made it to New York City and worked in the Greenwich Village Folk Music Scene.
-She was signed to Elektra Records at the young age of twenty two.
+She was signed to Elektra Records at the young age of twenty-two.
 Judy Collins’ first album was entitled A Maid of Constant Sorrow.
 The album was released in 1961.
-Judy Collins quickly followed up her debut album one year later in 1962 with the record Golden Apples of the Sun.
+Judy Collins quickly followed up her debut album with Golden Apples of the Sun in 1962.
 Her third album was released in 1963 and titled appropriately Judy Collins #3.
 Her first three records contained sparse musical arrangements and only featured vocals, bass, and guitar as many traditional folk albums of the 1960s did.

-After a few more album releases in the 1960s, Judy Collins released her breakthrough album in 1967 entitled Wildflower.
-The album turned Judy Collins into a household name because of the album’s huge hit single “Both Sides Now.”
-The song “Both Sides Now.” was written by Joni Mitchell.
+After a few more album releases in the 1960s, Judy Collins released her breakthrough album, Wildflower, in 1967.
+The album turned Judy Collins into a household name thanks to its huge hit single, “Both Sides Now.”
+The song “Both Sides Now” was written by Joni Mitchell.
 It would become one of the two signature Judy Collins songs that mainstream fans would know her by.

 Judy Collins’ success with the Wildflower album continued with her next three albums entitled Who Knows Where the Time Goes in 1968, Whales & Nightingales in 1970, and True Stories and Other Dreams in 1973.
 By 1973, Judy Collins had become one of the most famous singers in the world.
-Her career would take another huge leap forward commercially in 1975 when she released the album Judith.
-The album contained what would become her other signature song entitled “Send In the Clowns.”
+Her career would take another huge commercial leap in 1975, when she released the album Judith.
+The album contained what would become her other signature song, entitled “Send In the Clowns.”

 Judy Collins has been one of the most consistent musical artists of all time.
-While she may not have had many hit singles since the 1970s she continues to release albums in every decade.
-From 1961 up until this year in 2019 she has released twenty seven studio albums.
-She has never gone longer than 5 years in between records.
+While she may not have had many hit singles since the 1970s, she continues to release albums in every decade.
+From 1961 to this year, 2019, she has released 27 studio albums.
+She has never gone longer than 5 years between records.
 Judy Collins also released seven live albums and a large assortment of compilation albums.
 Her contributions to the Classic Rock Era are immeasurable.

 Below is just a sampling of some of our favorite Judy Collins songs.
 It is in no way a definitive list, but rather just a showcase of some of her biggest hits and lesser-known album gems.